Form 8.3 - The Vanguard Group, Inc.: Balanced Commercial Property Trust Limited

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerZinsunsicherheit und Geopolitik: SMI tiefer -- DAX im Korrekturmodus -- US-Börsen vor Stabilisierung -- Asiens Börsen schliessen mit Verlusten
+Börse aktuell - Live TickerStabilisierungsversuch nach Vortagesverlusten: SMI zieht an -- DAX steigt -- US-Börsen fester -- Märkte in Fernost letztlich uneins

-Am heimischen Aktienmarkt geht es am Dienstag abwärts.
-Auch der deutsche Handel zeigt sich mit Verlusten.
-Die US-Aktienmärkte steuern auf eine Stabilisierung zu.
-In Fernost dominierten die Verkäufer.
+Sowohl der heimische Aktienmarkt als auch der deutsche Leitindex bewegen sich im Mittwochshandel im Plus.
+Die US-Börsen zeigen sich mit positiver Tendenz.
+Die asiatischen Indizes tendierten zur Wochenmitte in verschiedene Richtungen.

 finanzen.net News